 Facebook Messenger and Skype have been effective communication methods for years.
 And that's why it's important to have them, as well as many other communication platforms, available for potential customers to reach out on.

 Software provided by Use Response includes the ability to have a platform that will translate conversations from all of the different services regardless of the device that a user is on, as well as the operating system that it uses such as iOS or Android.

-The software also provides canned responses to some of your potential customers questions, as well, so that you can keep your agents open for leads that are ready to close, as well as put more people into the pipeline whom are interested in utilizing your products.
+The software also provides canned responses to some of your potential customers' questions, as well, so that you can keep your agents open for leads that are ready to close, as well as put more people into the pipeline who are interested in using your products.

 The interface is pretty easy to use.
 You can certainly customize one of the forms to receive feedback, or even just use one of the WYSIWYG forms if you're looking to just get it done quickly.

 One of the best things about this service is that the data collected in the responses is stored in the cloud, so you can access and analyze the data in detail from anywhere in the world.
 Since the forms are a Google product, they easily integrate with Google Sheets, allowing for mass amounts of data to be downloaded and utilized within the spreadsheet program.

 There are a lot of services that do the same thing.
 However, with Google Forms, you'll find that there is no charge for a specific amount of questions or how many respondents are in the survey.
 It continues to remain free.